“But before faith came, we were kept under guard by the law, kept for the faith which would afterward be revealed.”

-The Greek word indicates the law permanently shuts us up to sin until the faith “afterward” revealed.
-The word “revealed” means uncovered.
+The term “revealed” means uncovered.
 The faith of this dispensation was unknown under the law; it was covered until Christ came.
-The law covered the New Testament faith for 1500 years.
+The law covered New Testament faith for 1500 years.
 God locked the Jews under the law until Christ came to fulfill all the requirements of the law (Romans 8:2-4).
 God frees both Jews and Gentiles through personal faith in Christ.
-The Jews anticipated the coming of the Messiah, and Gentiles know the Messiah by name.
+The Jews anticipated the coming of the Messiah, and Gentiles now know the Messiah by name.

 The law can diagnose our sins but cannot prescribe a remedy.
 The law is a prison for those who try to keep it.
 If this is so, why would you revert to legalism to be saved or sanctified?
 The law precludes any attempt to secure justification before God other than by faith in the finished work of Christ.
 God does not want us to lose conviction of our sins and its ability to punish us.
 If we keep the law to be saved, it will forever imprison us.
 However, if we trust the work of Christ, it will forever free us.